Seafood Processing

 Seafood processing primarily corresponds to “seafood canning” and “fresh and frozen seafood processing.”
 It involves plants engaged in the primary wholesale and processing of seafood products.

-An online list of Mississippi seafood dealers can be viewed on the Mississippi Department of Marine Resources website: species and level of trade group them.
+An online list of Mississippi seafood dealers can be viewed on the Mississippi Department of Marine Resources website.
+Species and levels of seafood trade groups categorize the listed seafood businesses.

 Sales and Employment Contributions